Accessibility: Legislation

 International Symbol of Access denotes area with access for those with disabilities.

 The disability rights movement advocates equal access to social, political, and economic life which includes not only physical access but access to the same tools, services, organizations and facilities as non-disabled people (e.g., museums).
 Article 9 of the United Nations Convention on the Rights of Persons with Disabilities commits signatories to provide for full accessibility in their countries.

 While it is often used to describe facilities or amenities to assist people with impaired mobility, through the provision of facilities like wheelchair ramps, the term can include other types of disability.
 Accessible facilities therefore extend to areas such as Braille signage, elevators, audio signals at pedestrian crossings, walkway contours, website accessibility and accessible publishing.

-In the United States, government mandates including Section 508, WCAG, DDA are all enforcing practices to standardize accessibility testing engineering in product development.
+Government mandates, such as the Section 508 Amendment to the Rehabilitation Act of 1973, Web Content Accessibility Guidelines (WCAG), and the Disability Discrimination Act 1995 (DDA) enforce practices to standardize accessibility testing engineering in product development.

 Accessibility modifications may be required to enable persons with disabilities to gain access to education, employment, transportation, housing, recreation, or even simply to exercise their right to vote.